Our Process

 Nucleus

-The nucleus serves as the control center of the cell, housing the genetic material, DNA.
-It regulates cellular activities and contains the instructions necessary for cell growth, reproduction, and function.
+The nucleus serves as the cell’s control center, housing the genetic material, DNA.
+It regulates cellular activities and contains instructions for cell growth, reproduction, and function.

 Organelles

-Organelles are specialized structures within the cell that perform specific functions.
-These include mitochondria, responsible for energy production, endoplasmic reticulum, involved in protein synthesis, and Golgi apparatus, which modifies and packages proteins.
+Organelles are specialised structures within the cell that perform specific functions.
+These include mitochondria, responsible for energy production, endoplasmic reticulum, involved in protein synthesis, and the Golgi apparatus, which modifies and packages proteins.

 Cell Division

-Cell division is a crucial process that ensures the growth, development, and regeneration of living organisms.
+Cell division is a crucial process that ensures living organisms’ growth, development, and regeneration.
 There are two primary types of cell division: mitosis and meiosis.

 Mitosis